Logit Lens#

 📗 Read more about Logit Lens from nostalgebraist’s blog post on LessWrong, here

-💻 You can find a colab version for the nostalgebraist’s blog code here
+💻 You can find a Colab version of our tutorial here, or nostalgebraist’s original code here

 [6]: